Teriks/dgenerate-ultralytics-headless/README.md

 1. Checks daily for new Ultralytics releases
 2. Downloads the source code when a new release is detected
-3. Replaces `opencv-python` with `opencv-python-headless` in dependency files
+3. Replaces `opencv-python` with `opencv-python-headless` in dependency spec
 4. Builds wheels for the modified package
 5. Creates a new release in this repository with the built wheels